Skip to content

 People who need to travel away from home for treatment may have extra expenses.
 There is financial help available for transport and accommodation costs.

 Most patient transport assistance schemes are subsidy schemes – they pay a part of your travel and accommodation costs, but you need to pay the rest.
-Usually, you will need to pay the upfront costs in full and get reimbursement later.
-If you have a pension or health care card, you may be able to apply for assistance before you spend the money.
+Usually, you will need to cover the upfront costs in full and get reimbursed later.
+If you have a concession or health care card, you may be able to apply for assistance before you spend the money.

 If you meet the eligibility criteria, you and your doctor will need to complete a form.
 You may also need to provide original tax receipts and medical certificates to support your application.